OpenBB-finance/OpenBB/openbb_terminal/TESTING_README.md

 Specific sets of tests can be run.
 You can do this by adding the paths to folders or tests you want to run.
 Note that the base path is `OpenBBTerminal/openbb_terminal/miscellaneous/scripts`.

+If there are any test failures a csv will be generated with detailed information on the failures.

 ## Creating Tests

 To create new tests add `.openbb` files to a directory in